Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVulkanCore-Present.md

 'doTimestamp' If set to 1 or 2, performs timestamping of stimulus onset, or at
 least tries to estimate such onset time.
 If set to 0, do nothing
 timestamping-wise.
-A value of 1 always uses a home-made method of scheduling and
+A value of 1 always uses a home-made method of timestamping.
-timestamping.
-A value of 2 tries to use a Vulkan-provided high-precision method
+A value of 2 tries to use a Vulkan-provided high-precision method if available
-if available and possible, and falls back to method 1 otherwise.
-Value 2 is the
+and possible, and falls back to method 1 otherwise.
+Value 2 is the default.
-default.
+A value of -1 will not timestamp or wait (like 0), but also not use Vulkan high
+precision stimulus onset scheduling.

 'tWhen' If provided, defines the target presentation time, as provided by
 [Screen](Screen)('[Flip](Flip)', win, tWhen); a value of zero, or omission, means to present as